Kerchner’s

 See Genetic Code.

-during which the chromosomes are aligned along the equatorial plane of the
+meiosis during which the chromosomes are aligned along the equatorial plane of

 Micro-Satellite - Repetitive stretches of